nstevens/androidguide/MaterialDesign.md

 Material Design was introduced by Google with Android 5.0 (lollipop).

-### Android 5.0 vs older phones
+### Android 5.0+ vs older phones
-The full range of design elements are available for any phone running Android 5.0 or above: ~1.6% of devices as of February, 2015 ([source](https://developer.android.com/about/dashboards/index.html)).
+The full range of design elements are available for any phone running Android 5.0 or above: ~30% of devices as of December, 2015 ([source](https://developer.android.com/about/dashboards/index.html)).
 While phones are upgrading, you can also support a select subset of elements on older devices via the [App Compat library](https://developer.android.com/tools/support-library/features.html#v7-appcompat), specifically:

 >* [Material design styles](https://developer.android.com/training/material/theme.html) for some system widgets when you apply one of the `Theme.AppCompat` themes.
 >* [Color palette theme attributes](https://developer.android.com/training/material/theme.html#ColorPalette) in the `Theme.AppCompat` themes.